Skip the risks of a 1031 Exchange and do what the banks do: loan money, earn interest, and secure a consistent, passive income.

 In case of default, keep the property and any money you’ve received.

-Design your Installment Sale, from the cash you get at closing and per month, to the duration of the arrangement.
+Design your Installment Sale, from the cash you get at closing and on a monthly basis, to the duration of the arrangement.
 We can even build in the option to change your mind as the future unfolds.

 A short-term Installment Sale (1-5 years) strikes a balance between maximizing your earnings and accessing your cash proceeds to fund other priorities.